hjamal3/raspberrypi_encoder/README.md

 # raspberrypi_encoder
-Using encoders for Raspberry Pi via dtoverlay.
+Using rotary encoders for Raspberry Pi via dtoverlay.
 This Python program creates a thread which runs the encoder code in the background once you create the Encoder object!
 Add the following to /boot/config.txt:
 ```
 dtoverlay = rotary_encoder, pin_a=5, pin_b=6, relative_axis=1